 Safety belt usage also differed by vehicle type.
-Occupants in pickup trucks wore belts less often (81.1%) compared to occupants in other vehicle types.
-Front seat occupants in vans wore belts most often (92.6%), followed by sport utility vehicles (92.1%) and then occupants in passenger cars (90.2%).
+Occupants in pickup trucks wore belts less often (79.5%) compared to occupants in other vehicle types.
+Front seat occupants in sport utility vehicles (SUVs) wore belts most often (91.3%), followed by passenger cars (89.0%) and then occupants in vans (86.7%).

 Occupants in pickup trucks have exhibited lower usage than those in other vehicle types every year of the survey.
-Pickup truck occupants still maintain a large usage gap behind occupants in the next lowest vehicle type, passenger cars (9.1 percentage points less in 2019).
-Clearly, pickup truck occupants have a downward pull on the annual statewide usage rate.
+Pickup truck occupants still maintain a large usage gap behind occupants in the next lowest vehicle type (8.2 percentage points less than vans in 2022).
+Clearly, pickup truck occupants have a downward pull on the statewide usage rate.